 Launching new products can be expensive and extremely risky.
 Whether digital or physical, new product launches require significant design, testing, and development.
 Entrepreneurs get their hopes high that they are releasing the products that customers will buy, and when customers don’t buy, it can be catastrophic.

 Fortunately, there is a way for entrepreneurs to assess customer interest even before building their product – and this method is called the Lean Startup.
-In this post, we will explore exactly what lean startup is and provide you with several strategies for using the lean startup to launch new innovations and products.
+In this post, we will explore exactly what lean startup is and provide you with several strategies for using the lean startup to soft launch and hard launch new innovations and products.

 What Is Lean Startup, Anyway?